By Elizabeth Ziemba, JD, MPH, Director for Temos USA Regional Office and President of Medical Tourism Training, Inc.

 Myth #3: Accreditation automatically leads to more patients.

 Myth: “My hospital or clinic should get accreditation because I want more patients.
 If I put the accreditation seal on the website and at the front door, more patients will come to us for services”.
-A more unfortunate scenario reported to our Temos team members is that it has been stated to them by less than ethical individuals that accreditation will result in more patients.
+A more unfortunate scenario reported to our Temos team members is that it has been stated to them by less than ethical individuals that accreditation will automatically result in more patients.

 Fact: Accreditation is designed to improve the quality of clinical and nonclinical services for hospitals and clinics.
 Enhanced quality of services is one factor that individual patients as well as third party payors look for when selecting where to go or where to send people for healthcare.
 The benefits of accreditation, once measured and analyzed, can be used for marketing purposes; however, it is the responsibility of the provider to develop and market the qualities that are sought after in the marketplace.